johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

 This document defines HTTP fields that support integrity checksums.
-The Digest field can be used for the integrity of HTTP representations.
-The Content-Digest field can be used for the integrity of HTTP message content.
-Want-Digest and Want-Content-Digest can be used to indicate a sender's desire to receive integrity fields respectively.
+The Digest field can be used for the integrity of HTTP representations and is compatible with RFC 3230.
+The new Chymify field can be used for the integrity of HTTP representations, it uses Structured Fields format.
+The new Content-Chymify field can be used for the integrity of HTTP message content.
+Want-Digest and Want-Content-Chymify can be used to indicate a sender's desire to receive integrity fields respectively.

 This document obsoletes RFC 3230.